Showing 1 - 1 OF 1

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Basic Banking, Understanding Your Credit, Bundles for Babies, Investment for Beginners, and First-Time Home Buyers are just a few of the workshops offered to assist individuals and families in managing their money more efficiently.
+Basic Banking, Money Management, Understanding Your Credit, Bundles for Babies, Investment for Beginners, and First-Time Home Buyers are just a few of the workshops offered to assist individuals and families in managing their money more efficiently.
 Individual assessment and consulting are also available.

 These classes and the individual financial consulting are some of the more popular services offered by the Airman and Family Readiness Center.
 Although the main benefit of PFMP is increased retention and enhanced readiness, they have a recorded history of having saved individuals thousands of dollars while getting out of debt, and have elevated others to considerable wealth.
 By following basic financial planning steps and learning new habits and lifestyles, participants can free up dollars to save and invest.

 The Airman and Family Readiness Center's Personal Financial Management (PFMP) conducts a series of money management classes targeting all E-4 and below, first time overseas personnel, but also combines sophisticated financial concepts that can be understood and applied by anyone.
 Included are tips on how to get the most for your money while living on Okinawa.
 You can register for any of our financial workshops at www.tockify.com/kadenamfrc/pinboard.

 PCS advance payments provide a member with funds to meet extraordinary expenses incident to a government-ordered relocation.
 It is intended to assist with the out-of-pocket expenses that exceed or precede reimbursements incurred in a duty location change, and are expenses not typical of day-to-day military living.
 An advance of pay shall not be authorized for the specific out-of-pocket expenses covered by advances of other pays and entitlements, if such advances are used (to include travel allowances and per diem, overseas station housing allowance, BAQ, VHA and dislocation allowance).